 The start-ups that do well are the start-ups that work all the time.
 Indian business tycoon the chairman of Wipro, Azim Hashim Premji also remarks on this, “You cannot get into business for the fashion of it”.

-For a startup whether bootstrapped or funded, we need to toil hard.
+So, for a startup whether bootstrapped or funded, we need to toil hard.
+There are immense benefits of working in a startup, but you should also be prepared to put in your sweat and blood.
 I believe, ‘A team aligned behind a vision will move mountains’.
-Therefore, sell them on your roadmap and don’t compromise because you need to care about the details, the fit, and the finish.
+Hence, sell them on your roadmap and don’t compromise because you need to care about the details, the fit, and the finish.